repejota/resume/resume.md

 of work.
 Also we use Jekins as our continuous integration service to ensure a good QA tests policy.

-### Freelance IT Consultant & Senior Developer, GRN Serveis Telemàtics S.L.
+### Freelance IT Consultant & Senior Developer, GRN Serveis Telemàtics SL
 June 2005 – January 2012, Girona

 For at least seven years and as a freelancer, I have developed various technical